KarlMoran/BattleShip/README.md

 ## Existing features

 * The welcome message
-  * The user is met with colour coded sections of ASCII art (Battleships Atlantic) with a ship.
+  * The user is met with a colour coded sections of ASCII art (Battleships Atlantic) with a ship.
   * When the users starts the game, a welcome message is diplayed.
   * A breif desciption of the game includes different types of ship, map size, total number of hits needed to win (20) and the key maker.
   * It also contains the instructions in how to play the game.